Connected components of the strata of the moduli space of meromorphic differentials: Spin structure and hyperelliptic components

-Now we check that if $\mathring{\mathcal{H}}^{hyp}$ is not empty, then the stratum $\mathcal{H}$ is in the given list, \emph{i.e.} there is either one even degree zero (resp. pole) or two equal degree zeroes (res. poles).
+Now we check that if $\mathring{\mathcal{H}}^{hyp}$ is not empty, then the stratum $\mathcal{H}$ is in the given list, \emph{i.e.} there is either one even degree zero (resp. pole) or two zeroes (res. poles) of equal degree.
 Let $\zeta_1,\dots ,\zeta_n$ be the continuous data in the infinite zippered rectangle construction for an element $S$ in $\mathring{\mathcal{H}}^{hyp}$.
 The above condition implies that for each $\zeta_i$, the middle of the corresponding segment in the surface is a fixed point for the involution $\tau$.
 So, there are at least $n$ fixed points.
-Let $r$ be the number of conical singularities , $s$ be the nomber of poles and let $g'$ be the genus of $S/\tau$.
+Let $r$ be the number of conical singularities, let $s$ be the number of poles and let $g'$ be the genus of $S/\tau$.
 We must have $\#(Fix(\tau))=2g+2-4g'$, and $2g+r+s-2=n\leq \#(Fix(\tau))$ (see Lemma~\ref{lem:dim}).
 Since $r,s>1$, this implies $g'=0$, so $S$ is hyperelliptic, and $\#(Fix(\tau))-n=4-r-s$.
 The fixed points of $\tau$ in $\overline{X}$ that do not correspond to the middle of a $z_i$ segment are necessarily either conical singularities or pole.

 The above combinatorial condition on the infinite zippered rectangle construction implies that $S$ has either two equal degree poles that are interchanged by $\tau$ or one pole of even degree that is preserved by $\tau$.
 So the condition $\#(Fix(\tau))-n=4-r-s$ implies that either there is one conical singularity which is fixed by $\tau$, or there are two singularities $P_1, P_2$ that are not fixed by $\tau$.
 By a similar argument as in the proof of Proposition~\ref{adj:minimal}, $P_1,P_2$ are the endpoints of a saddle connection corresponding to a parameter $\zeta_i$, so they are interchanged by $\tau$, hence they are of the same degree.
 Therefore, the stratum is necessarily one of the given list.